Canadian Institute for Health Information: Databases

 Each CIHI database record is accompanied by Data Quality Documentation that considers coverage, collection and response, and general data limitations.
-This documentation is informed by the CIHI Data Quality Framework, which outlines a data quality work cycle, dimensions of data quality (Accuracy, Timliness, Comparability, Usability, Relevance), and guidelines for data quality assessment reports.
+This documentation is informed by the CIHI Data Quality Framework, which outlines a data quality work cycle, dimensions of data quality (Accuracy, Timeliness, Comparability, Usability, Relevance), and guidelines for data quality assessment reports.
 Each database is also subject to a Privacy Impact Assessment.